-Environmental Safeguard (ES) Applicable Activities Activity Area Guidance ES7 Soil disturbance during site preparation for tree planting All Site preparation using deep ripping 36 is prohibited from affecting more than 1% of an Activity Area in any year as determined by the area encompassed by the channels produced by a single ripper, unless.
-Such channels are defined by the width of the ripper tine used, plus 0.5 meter on each side.
-In cases where deep ripping does exceed 1% of an Activity Area in a given year, the Forest Project has submittedmust submit a quantification methodology to be approved by the Reserve to account for soil carbon loss.
+Environmental Safeguard (ES) Applicable Activities Activity Area Guidance channels are defined by the width of the ripper tine used, plus 0.5 meter on each side.
+In cases where deep ripping does exceed 1% of an Activity Area in a given year, the Forest Project must submit a quantification methodology to be approved by the Reserve to account for soil carbon loss.
 Crediting for any increases in forest carbon stocks will be suspended until a methodology has been approved by the Reserve to account for the soil carbon loss.